 Hypnosis In the Hypnotherapist Office

-The point is that you and your hypnotherapist want the same exact thing: Your problem to disappear.
+The point is that you and your hypnotherapist want the same exact thing: your problem to disappear.
 The sooner you realize that when you follow directions, the better you are going into trance.
 When you are in trance you bypass your critical faculty.
-Your therapist’s suggestions are going into your unconscious mind to create the results that you want for yourself.
-It is both of your responsibilities to achieve the result.

 It pays off to get your unconscious mind on board with your consciously planned changes.
-Hypnosis is a wonderful tool.
+Hypnosis is a remarkable tool.